lorantgulyas/AI_MAS_ProgProj/README.md

     - single-tasker-shortest-path
 * message_policy
     - broadcast
+    - nearby(x)
-    - manhattan-nearby(x)
+    - public
-    - public-actions
+    - public-nearby(x)

-Note that x in manhattan-nearby must be a positive integer.
+Note that x in nearby and public-nearby must be a positive integer.

 ### Example configuration file
 ```